Autonomous Electric Ferries (Autoferry) - Low Carbon Connectors - I

 • Managing Organizations:

-Rural Equitable and Accessible Transportation Center
+Rural Safe, Efficient, and Advanced Transportation Center

 Florida A&M University